drinkbird/drinkbird.github.io/_posts/blog/2017-10-30-not-invented-here.md

 In many cases, such a decision might affect the system's overall cost, quality, security, timeline, required talent etc. Needless to say that it cannot be taken lightly.

-Unfortunately, the industry is plagued by a cognitive bias called [the Not Invented Here syndrome](https://en.wikipedia.org/wiki/Not_invented_here) (NIH), which drives us towards rejecting all possible existing solutions by default, in favor of implementing a new one from scratch.
+Unfortunately, the industry is plagued by a cognitive bias called [the Not Invented Here syndrome](https://en.wikipedia.org/wiki/Not_invented_here) (NIH), which drives us toward rejecting all possible existing solutions by default, in favor of implementing a new one from scratch.

 ![Reinvent all the things]({{ site.baseurl }}/images/reinvent.png)